openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - For each transaction:
    - Update uDMA SDIO's TX_SADDR CSR with an interleaved (L2) memory address.
 SDIO will read the data from this memory address for transmission.
    - Configure the uDMA SDIO's TX_SIZE CSR with the size of data that the SDIO needs to transmit. uDMA SDIO will copy the transmit TX_SIZE bytes of data from the TX_SADDR location of interleaved memory.
 - Configure DATA_SETUP setup CSR to enable transmit of data from the L2 memory to the external.
-The Tx operation is start only successfully command transfer.
-Refere to the DATA_SETUP CSR for more information.
+The Tx operation will start only after successfully command transfer.
+Refer to the DATA_SETUP CSR for more information.

 The uDMA SDIO can be configured to perform Tx operation based on the below conditions: